byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 Three practices of council remind members of the quality of attention that council space invites us:

-- To speak with intention: noting what has relevance to the conversation in the moment.
+- Speaking with intention: noting what has relevance to the conversation in the moment.

-- To listen with attention: respectful of the learning process all members of the group.
+- Listening with attention: respectful of the learning process all members of the group.

-- To tend the well-being of the circle: remaining aware of the impact of ones contributions.
+- Tending the well-being of the circle: remaining aware of the impact of ones contributions.

 ***Forms of council:***

 The circle commonly uses three forms of council: talking piece, conversation and reflection.

-Talking piece council is often used as part of check-in, check-out, and whenever there is a desire to slow down the conversation, collect all voices and contributions, and be able to speak without interruption.
+Talking piece council is often used as part of checking-in, checking-out, and whenever there is a desire to slow down the conversation, collect all voices and contributions, and be able to speak without interruption.
 Talking piece council is described in detail below.

 Conversation council is often used when what is needed is a reaction, interaction, and an interjection of new ideas, thoughts and opinions.
 The energy of open conversation stimulates the free flow of ideas.
 However, in circle, the agreement to pause and gather thoughts can be very helpful in the midst of conversation council.
 Attention should be paid to pacing so that all contributions are honored.